cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

 #### ADR-033 to route proposal messages

 Inter-module communication introduced by [ADR-033](adr-033-protobuf-inter-module-comm.md) can be used to route a proposal's messages using the `DerivedModuleKey` corresponding to the proposal's group account.
-It can also temporarily support routing of non `ServiceMsg`s through the `sdk.Router` (see [#8864](https://github.com/cosmos/cosmos-sdk/issues/8864)).

 ## Consequences